Yaskawa-Global/SmartPendantSDK/docs/en/java-quickstart.md

 As mentioned, the Extension API is divided into Pendant functions (UI integration) and Controller functions (robot & controller related).
 References to these API services are obtained by the `extension.pendant()` and `extension.controller()` respectivelly.

 Our simple extension calls `extension.apiVersion()` to query the Smart Pendant API server about which version of the API it is supporting.
 Future versions of the API are planned to be backward-compatible (as supported by the Thrift protocol).
-Finally, it calls one of the standard logging functons `extension.info`, which causes the passed string to be printed in the Smart Pendant global log.
+Finally, it calls one of the standard logging functions `extension.info`, which causes the passed string to be printed in the Smart Pendant global log.

 *TODO: provide information on how to stream the log to a remote terminal in real-time*